truenas/documentation/content/References/ZFSPrimer.md

 ### ZFS Partition Sizes and File Systems

 ZFS does not need defined partition sizes when creating file systems.
-Unlike traditional UNIX file systems, it is not necessary to define partition sizes when creating file systems.
+Unlike traditional UNIX file systems, you do not need to define partition sizes when creating file systems.
-Instead, a group of disks, known as a *vdev*, are built into a ZFS *pool*.
+Instead, a ZFS *pool* uses a built-in group of disks called a *vdev*.
-File systems are created from the pool as needed.
+You can create file systems from the pool as needed.
 As you need more capacity, stripe identical vdevs into the pool.
 After creating a pool, you can divide it into dynamically-sized datasets or fixed-size zvols as needed.
-Use datasets to optimize storage for the type of data stored.
+Use datasets to optimize storage for the type of stored data.
 You can set permissions and properties such as quotas and compression on a per-dataset level.
-A zvol is essentially a raw, virtual block device which you can use for applications that need raw-device semantics such as iSCSI device extents.
+A zvol is a raw, virtual block device that you can use for applications that need raw-device semantics, such as iSCSI device extents.

 ### ZFS Real-Time Data Compression